 The Vine is seen in Quentin Tarantino's "Once Upon a Time in Hollywood" (Sony, 2019).
 The film stars Leo DiCaprio and his friend Brad Pitt as an actor and stuntman trying to find work in the business in 1969.
 The Manson murder case also figures into the plot as the guys live next door to Sharon Tate, played by Margot Robbie.
 See the Historic L.A.
 Theatres in Movies pages for more shots of the shoot at the Vine as well as lots of action at the Cinerama Dome, Earl Carroll, Vogue, Pussycat/Ritz, Fox Westwood, Bruin, and Pantages theatres.
 "Romeo and Juliet" did play the Vine in 1969.

 The Vine was back in business for an April 2023 shoot for Ti West's "MaXXXine" (A24, 2024).
 It's a horror film set in the 1980s that follows Mia Goth as an adult film performer who survives a bloody incident and tries to become a Hollywood star.
-Also featured are Michelle Monaghan, Giancarlo Esposito, Elizabeth Debicki, Kevin Bacon, Lily Collins and Bobby Canavale.
+Also featured are Michelle Monaghan, Giancarlo Esposito, Elizabeth Debicki, Halsey, Kevin Bacon, Lily Collins and Bobby Canavale.
 The cinematography was by Eliot Rockett.
 See the Historic L.A.
-Theatres in Movies post for more views of the Vine.
-We also see the Warner and the Chinese in the film.
+Theatres in Movies post for more views of the Vine plus shots of the Cave, Warner and Chinese from the film as well as during production.

 More Information: See the Cinema Tour page for more pictures.
 And there's lots of discussion on the Cinema Treasures page.